SkyLundy/ProcessSitemapSubmit/README.md

 # ProcessWire Auto Sitemap Submit Module
+**This module is still in development is incomplete.
+Please wait for a formal release before using.**
 This module tracks changes to pages that have an effect on a website's sitemap and then notifies (pings) search engines.
 These events include: